 Explainable AI (XAI) aims to enhance machine learning (ML) techniques with the aim of producing more explainable ML models that would enable human users to understand and appropriately trust ML models.

-Part 1 - Dr Mercedes Arguello Casteleiro, University of Southampton
+Part 1: Explainability hands-on in deep learning - Dr Mercedes Arguello Casteleiro, University of Southampton

-Part 3 - Dr Frederic Stahl, Dr Christoph Tholen, and Dr Mattis Wolf, DFKI: German Research Center for Artificial Intelligence
+Part 3: Application cases - Dr Christoph Tholen, Mattis Wolf, and Dr Frederic Stahl, DFKI: German Research Center for Artificial Intelligence